beynar/kit-state-params/README.md

 Key features:

-- Works like a normal state in svelte 5 (reactive and mutable)
+- Works like a normal state in svelte 5 : reactive, mutable and without using the boxed value pattern.
 - Automatic URL synchronization: State changes are reflected in the URL, making it easy to share and bookmark specific application states.
 - Handles `string`, `number`, `date`, `boolean` and `enum` as primitives, arrays of primitives, arrays of objects and nested objects.
 - Type safe and runtime safe: Define your state structure with a simple schema, ensuring type safety throughout your application.